yuliialiubenka/ua-rental-service/README.md

    - Add your favorite cars to your favorites list for easy access.
    - Contact us via the provided phone number for rental inquiries.

+   Note: Additionally, the application is adapted for mobile and tablet versions.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: